Supporting the SDGs Goals

 Welfare Legal Entitlements Welfare provided by the Company

-Maternity Leave 98 days 98 days
+Maternity Leave - Female Employees 120 days 120 days

-Personal Leaves 3 days 12 days
+Personal Leave 3 days 12 days

 ESG In Action